 This Oregon-based beer brand is pioneering farm-to-bottle brewing.
 They grow many of their own ingredients and draw flavor inspiration from nature’s best.
 Their visual identity reflects this in every way, from the hand-drawn illustrations on their packaging to the “fresh picked” photography ever-present on their social media.
 It’s an effective way to reinforce their brand promise in every design detail.

-If these brands have inspired you to up your design game, there are plenty of things you can do to give your identity a makeover.
-If you’re note sure where to start, here are some of our favorite tips and tricks:
+If these brands have inspired you to up your design game, there are plenty of things you can do to build a strong visual identity.
+If you’re not sure where to start, try these helpful next steps.

-- Use these 75 helpful tools, resources, and tips to build a great brand identity.
+- Use the right tools.
+From logo, to color, to type, bookmark these 75 helpful tools, resources, and tips to build a great brand identity.